 30 May 2016

-Quezon City – Long before Magellan reached the island of Limasawa in Southern Leyte located in the Eastern Visayas, Filipinos have already established trading and diplomatic relations with other neighboring Asian countries.
+QUEZON CITY, Philippines – Long before Magellan reached the island of Limasawa in Southern Leyte located in the Eastern Visayas, Filipinos have already established trading and diplomatic relations with other neighboring Asian countries.
 Chinese, Europeans, Malays, and Arabs were already trading with Filipinos before the establishment of the Galleon Trade, an annual ship trade between Manila Bay, Philippines, and Acapulco, Mexico, that journeyed for more than 250 years.

 Spanish and American colonization, as well as interactions through trade with other neighboring countries, has brought a kaleidoscope of cultures to the Philippines.
 This unique combination of foreign influences produced a complex but beautiful local culture that somehow turned out to be distinctly Filipino.
 Religion is probably the biggest imprint left by the Spanish, who converted most of the population to Christianity, while the Americans boosted the Philippine educational system and made English as the second language of the country.